Behavioural change is far more complex than most people realise. It doesn't happen overnight, and giving advice or solutions may not help.

 As creatures of habit, we prefer sticking to what we're familiar and comfortable with, rather than creating new routines.
 But growth can't happen if we don't challenge ourselves to try new things and be uncomfortable with the unfamiliar.

 The good news is that there’s been a lot of research into this field, and frameworks developed.
-We’ve described 4 key ones below.
+We’ve summarised 4 key ones below.
 Some have their origins in areas such as healthcare and marketing, but they’re nevertheless applicable more generally.
 What’s clear and common across all frameworks is that it’s not enough to have a goal, but having the right mindset, a plan, and the initiative to get started!

 A trained coach facilitates by clarifying goals, breaking them down into smaller, manageable steps, and overcoming self-doubts and inertia in taking action.
 A coach also serves as an accountability partner in maintaining commitment to their coachee's action plans and reviewing the learning points from the experience.